Which writing software is best? (video)

 But, given that you’ve already started your current book, I don’t recommend making the switch now.
 Consider it for your next book.

 Basically, you enter your text into a box on the screen, and then the software will analyze it for you.
 The edit is incredibly detailed, almost overwhelmingly so.
-I like clicking on the summary button because that gives me a concise overview of the changes I need to consider.
-ProWritingAid looks at reading ease, grade level, sentence length and your use of the passive voice.
+I enjoy clicking on the summary button because that gives me a concise overview of the changes I need to consider.
+ProWritingAid looks at reading ease, grade level, sentence length, and your use of the passive voice.

 Finally, let me wrap up with a quote from French businessman Xavier Niel.
 “If you know how to make software, then you can create big things.”

-James, you’re busy writing your book so I’m certain you don’t want to start creating software.
+James, you’re busy writing your book so I’m certain you don’t want to create software.
 But you can USE software to help make the job of writing easier and more fun for yourself.

 *

-If you’d like to learn how to make writing a happier more fulfilling process for yourself please take a look at my latest book Your Happy First Draft.
+If you’d like to learn how to make writing a happier, more fulfilling process for yourself, please look at my latest book, Your Happy First Draft.
 I don’t sell it in bookstores or via Amazon.
 The only place to buy it is on my website, link below.

 Links